-Agedu - Find Out Wasted Disk Space In Linux - OSTechNix
+Check Disk Space Using Agedu In Linux - OSTechNix

 Click on any directory to view its sub directories disk usage.

 As you see above, the most used disk space is showed on the top followed by subsequent smaller results.
-To end this command, press CTRL+D.
+To exit Agedu, go back to the Terminal window where the Agedu is running and press CTRL+D.

 Once you find out data which are no longer used for a long time, you can just delete them or move them to any external medium.

-Agedu web interface doesn’t has authentication by default.
-However, It allows us to enable password protection to view the reports in web browser.
+Agedu web interface doesn't has authentication by default.
+However, It has an option to allow us to enable password protection to view the reports in web browser.

 Enter the following command to generate a password to access agedu's web interface.